In the current chapter, we will be looking at nested loops and how to use

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/1055#8.

-Write a program which receives an integer n (1 ≤ n ≤ 100) and prints a diamond with size N, as in the following examples:
+Write a program that receives an integer n (1 ≤ n ≤ 100) and prints a diamond with size N, as in the following examples:

 What we know from the problem's description is that the diamond is